14 Best Places to Visit in the Midwest

 Ely, MN - Grand Ely Lodge

-Ely, MN is perfection for outdoor lovers with heaps of choice.
-You can go hiking, biking, birding, fishing and camping during the warmer season.
-In the winter, there's no need to stay indoors either since there's snowshoeing, skiing and dog sledding.
+You can take the kids hiking, biking, birding, fishing and camping during the warmer season.
+In the winter, there's no need to stay indoors either!
+Choose from snowshoeing, skiing and dog sledding.
 These activities are centered around the Superior National Forest and Boundary Waters Canoe Area Wilderness.

 Check rates or availability at 3-star Grand Ely Lodge